Seven common myths about refugee resettlement in the United States

 Never before has the world witnessed such a dramatic scale of human suffering.
 Today, 65 million people—24 per minute—are displaced worldwide by conflict and persecution.
-While resettlement is a lifesaving and lasting solution for those with nowhere else to go, some elected officials in the U.S. — including the new president — have promoted harmful policies based on misinformation and misconceptions about refugees and how resettlement really works.
+While resettlement is a lifesaving and lasting solution for those with nowhere else to go, some elected officials in the U.S. — including President Donald Trump — have promoted harmful policies based on misinformation and misconceptions about refugees and how resettlement really works.

 Myth: Refugees are terrorists.